exyi/coberec/docs/thesis/approaches.md

 Rewriting of the intermediate language is a powerful technique used by many .NET projects.
 The point is to generate the boilerplate after the project is compiled.
 In principle, the transformation may do anything to the compiled binary.
-Although the power of IL rewriting is nearly unlimited, the transform should be reasonable to keep the code understandable.
+Although the power of IL rewriting is nearly unlimited, the transformation should be reasonable to keep the code understandable.
-Usually, the transformation only do the following:
+Usually, the transformation only does the following:

 * Overrides optional methods like ToString, GetHashCode and Equals.
   For example, [Fody.Equals](https://github.com/Fody/Equals) implements structural equality boilerplate.